awslabs/idf-modules/modules/database/rds/README.md

   - the value can also explicitely be set to 0 to remove the rotation
 - `port`: database port
   - if absent, default for the engine will be used
+- `accessible-from-vpc`: whether a rule will be added to the RDS security group which will allow all inbound connections from the VPC
+  - defaults to `false`
+  - if `false`, any consumers of this module will need to modify the RDS instance's security group to add an inbound rule
-- `removal-policy`: the retention policy to put on the EFS service
+- `removal-policy`: the retention policy to put on the RDS instance
   - defaults to `RETAIN`
   - supports `DESTROY` and `RETAIN` only
 - `solution-id`: a unique identifier for this deployment (must be used with `solution-description`)